All Episodes

 Okay.

-And now you have his mentor hiring all these Democrats, including people that obviously have a conflict of interest, having been on Hillary Clinton's team regarding the emails.
+And now you have his mentor hiring all these Democrats, including people that obviously have a conflict of interest, having been on Hillary Clinton's team regarding emails.

-Now you have done you know, you have handled a lot of these things, issues as a lawyer.
+Now you have done, you know, you have handled a lot of these things issues as a lawyer.

-And you know, and you've done criminal cases, a lot of criminal cases.
+And, you know, and you've done criminal cases, a lot of criminal cases.

-I know where you're going, all right.
+I know where you're going, all right?

 I'm asking the criminal question.

-So th there's no there.
+So there's no there there.

 I mean, that's what happens on these.